Poona Community Enhancement & Infrastructure Planning

 2022

-With all that had happened to get a better boating facility, the Feasibility Study completed and essentially a ‘shovel ready’ project for Poona at a cost of $4.13m, it became evident that FCRC failed in its undertaking to negotiate with the Butchulla traditional owners.
+With all that had happened, noting nothing would be done at the Owen Cox St ramp and to work to get a better boating facility for Poona, the Feasibility Study completed and essentially a ‘shovel ready’ project for Poona, it became evident that FCRC failed in its undertaking to negotiate with the Butchulla traditional owners.

 A highly regarded Butchulla Elder wrote on 22 February 2022 to FCRC and the State Member advising